School Gardening Service

 Please click on ‘contact us’ for more information.

 To help identify if your business is able to help us we offer a

-Waste audits are a great way to help you measure the effectiveness of your current waste management systems.They can be carried out on any type of waste e.g. office waste, commercial and industrial waste and municipal waste.
-A waste audit includes a review of your current methods of handling waste and should help you to identify what improvements & savings can be made.
-Our waste experts at Earth Matters will visit your business premises and give you a detailed breakdown on how and where improvements can be implemented to increase profitability and reduce waste.
+Waste reviews are a great way to help you measure the effectiveness of your current waste management systems.They can be carried out on any type of waste e.g. office waste, commercial and industrial waste and municipal waste.
+A waste review includes a review of your current methods of handling waste and should help you to identify what improvements & savings can be made.
+Our waste experts at PECT will visit your business premises and give you a detailed breakdown on how and where improvements can be implemented to increase profitability and reduce waste.